briangerard/briangerard.github.io/2019/03/virtualenv.basics.md

 bash$ mkvirtualenv -a $HOME/my-project -p $(which python3) my-project
 ```

+Note that this will also activate the 'my-project' virtual environment.
+So, after you've
+run that command, you are *in* the 'my-project' virtual environment.
+See the
+'Deactivation' section below if you want to get back out of it.

 ### Activation

 In order to start working in a pre-existing virtual environment, you just need to use the